Go to the Students section

 Go to the Support us section

-This section provides information for Brookes staff who are interested in developing Higher or Degree Apprenticeships.
+This chapter provides information for Brookes staff who are interested in developing Higher or Degree Apprenticeships.
 It sets out the procedures for the approval, monitoring and review of academic programmes of study which contribute to an apprenticeship.

 Read this chapter if you are interested in any of the following procedures: